-An attached accessory structure is not allowed in the front building setback.
-An attached accessory structure that has an entrance which faces a street is required to be setback twenty feet from the property line as stated in Table 17C.111.205-2.
+- An attached accessory structure is not allowed in the front building setback.
+An attached accessory structure that has an entrance facing a street side lot line shall be set back twenty (20) feet from the sidewalk.
+In the event there is no sidewalk, the setback shall be twenty-seven (27) feet from the back of curb. - b.

-b.
 Attached accessory structures may be built to within five feet of the rear property line, unless parking in front of the structure is proposed, then the structure is required to be built a minimum of eighteen feet from the edge of the alley tract, easement, or right-or-way.